d1m3j1/project_template_stutern1.1/README.md

         0 - Not Allowed to bid

 ### webapp.py
-An api that allows the backend team connect with the model to get their prediction.
+- An api that allows the backend team connect with the model to get their prediction.
-It would require parameters such as
+ It would require parameters such as:
-    -`Gender` - which is a string, writter as either Male or Female -`Married` - which takes a string as it's parameter either Yes or No -`Dependents` - which takes a integer as it's parameter either runing from 1 to infinty -`Graduate` - which takes a string as it's parameter either Yes or No -`Self_Employed` - which takes a string as it's parameter either Yes or No -`Income` - which takes a integer as it's parameter requesting for the users montly income -`Property_Area` - which takes a string as it's parameter either restricted to states in Nigeria -`Prev_Credit_Dur` - if the user has a previously taken loan from our site, what duration was the loan -`Total_Amount_Spent` - Total amount a user has spent on our site so far.
+    -`Gender` : which is a string, writter as either Male or Female -`Married` : which takes a string as it's parameter either Yes or No -`Dependents` : which takes a integer as it's parameter either runing from 1 to infinty -`Graduate` : which takes a string as it's parameter either Yes or No -`Self_Employed` : which takes a string as it's parameter either Yes or No -`Income` :which takes a integer as it's parameter requesting for the users montly income -`Property_Area` : which takes a string as it's parameter either restricted to states in Nigeria -`Prev_Credit_Dur` : if the user has a previously taken loan from our site, what duration was the loan -`Total_Amount_Spent` : Total amount a user has spent on our site so far.
-    -`Credit_History` - Not for the user to imput but we are to say decide for now, we leave it at 1 or 0
+    -`Credit_History` : Not for the user to imput but we are to say decide for now, we leave it at 1 or 0

     Passing all this parameters into the model, would enable the system predict what the outcome of a user is.